EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 Player
 ______________________
-This class represents an individual player within a group in a single round of the game.
+This class represents an individual participant within a group in a single round of the game.
 It can be used to track information that is specific to the player, such as their decisions or their earnings.

 Fields